Matt Brown in his classroom teaching

 Career preparation

-The mathematics major prepares you for a variety of careers, and internship options abound.
-Recent mathematics majors have interned at the Centers for Disease Control, the National Laboratories, the National Institute for Standards and Technology, NASA and the NSA.
+The mathematics minor prepares you for a variety of careers, and internship options abound.
+Recent mathematics students have interned at the Centers for Disease Control, the National Laboratories, the National Institute for Standards and Technology, NASA and the NSA.

 Our faculty